difference between zener breakdown and avalanche breakdown

 – Zener breakdown is a reversible process, and the diode can return to its original state once the reverse voltage is removed.
 In contrast, Avalanche breakdown is an irreversible process, and the diode cannot be used again once it has undergone Avalanche breakdown.

-See also difference between games and sports
+See also difference between jaguars and panthers

 – Zener breakdown is used in voltage regulation circuits and surge protectors, while Avalanche breakdown is used in high voltage protection circuits.